 Chances are, you don’t put too much thought into your toothbrushes.

 In fact, a lot of us even forget to throw them out when they’re past their prime.
-But we’re willing to bet you’ll agree with the issues we recognized and raised while designing the awesome Grin Toothbrush, a proudly Canadian designed mouth cleaner that keeps it smart and simple.
+But we’re willing to bet you’ll agree with the issues we recognized and raised while designing the awesome Nada Toothbrush (formerly Grin), a proudly Canadian designed mouth cleaner that keeps it smart and simple.

 The Problem: Toothbrushes get the brush-off!